Sit-lie ordinance: Portland

+California

 San Francisco

 In San Francisco, a sit-lie ordinance was proposed in March 2010 by Mayor Gavin Newsom, but generated strong opposition under the banners of "Sidewalks Are for People" and "Stand Against Sit/Lie".
 It was placed on the November general election ballot as "Proposition L," and was approved by voters on November 2, 2010.

 Based on the sit/lie ordinance, infractions peaked at 1,011 in 2013, but since that time they have steadily declined, falling to 114 in 2017, while misdemeanors tracked by SFPD spiked at 195 in 2016, then similarly declined by almost half the next year.
 SFPD's current policy focuses on steering homeless people to shelters, rather than arresting them (which is basically giving the suspect a ticket and a court date).

+Los Angeles

+In some jurisdictions, "sitting or lying in the public ways" is an offense.

 Honolulu

 In Honolulu, a sit-lie ordinance was signed into law in December 2014 by Mayor Kirk Caldwell.
 The initial ordinance applied to a number of pedestrian malls in the downtown and Chinatown neighborhoods and contains an exception for "people who are experiencing medical emergencies, engaged in expressive activity, working in maintenance or construction, or waiting in line unless their possessions impede the flow of pedestrian traffic."
 An extension to the sit-lie ban was vetoed later by Caldwell on May 21, 2015.

-One 2015 study by graduate students at the University of Hawaii Department of Urban and Regional Planning surveyed 70 homeless individuals.
+A 2015 study by graduate students at the University of Hawaii Department of Urban and Regional Planning surveyed 70 homeless individuals.
 Of the 70 interviewed, 54% reported having identification documents confiscated by the state.
 This would require them to pay a $200 retrieval fee unless they were able to obtain a fee waiver.
 The study authors concluded that the ordinance had little effect on homelessness.

 In 2017, as part of a city campaign to clear city sidewalks of homeless encampments, Mayor Caldwell signed an expansion of the sit-lie ordinance to an additional 13 areas of Honolulu County (Oahu).